Home

 The Assembly was empowered to enact laws, control taxation, manage public funds, ratify treaties and declare war.
 The king retained executive power and could block enactments of the Assembly for up to two years.

 In 1814, Louis XVIII restored royal sovereignty.
-The Assembly, now divided into two Chambers, could be convened and adjourned as the king wished, giving the Chambers no initiative or any real governmental influence.
+The Assembly, now divided into two Chambers, could be convened and adjourned as the king wished, giving the Chambers no real governmental influence.

 However, in 1830, a new charter was enacted developing a unified sovereignty between elected representatives and the king.